IngrownMink4/IngrownMink4/README.md

 * **My favourite drinks**
   * I love guayaba and mango juice
   * I like black beer
   * I like milk and milkshakes
-  * I hate the coca-cola and the lemonade
 * **I like to play sports:**
   * I play basketball 🏀
   * I played football ⚽ in the past too